kjarm32/portfolio/README.md

   <strong>Blockage:</strong> 5.0%
 </p>

-I designed a custom blended-wing-body aircraft geometry, fabricated a 1:1 FDM model with DfAM decisions built into the surface and sting-mount geometry, and ran a full physical test campaign — simultaneous force-balance data acquisition and tuft flow visualization — on the EWT three-component balance.
+I designed a custom blended-wing-body aircraft geometry, fabricated a 1:1 FDM model with DfAM decisions built into the surface and sting-mount geometry, and ran a full physical test campaign with simultaneous force-balance data acquisition and tuft flow visualization on the EWT three-component balance.
 The project is a complete design-to-manufacture-to-test loop executed independently.

 ### Design-to-fabrication-to-test pipeline